ishoman/MET-clone/README.md

 ## Description

 An application created with Angular to clone the Metropolitan Museum of Art's website.
-Primary focus on separating components and
+Primary focus on separating components and eventually implementing Firebase database.
+Final product will be used for a portfolio piece.

+### Planning Documents
+ModelsPlanning.md - Shows initial plans for models to be implemented.

+ComponentPlanning.md - Shows component set up with interaction notes and desired elements

+ _BOTH FILES AVAILABLE IN ROOT DIRECTORY OF REPOSITORY_

 ### Specs
 | Spec | Implemented | Planned |